The swath of grassy humps known as the Mima Mounds Natural Area Preserve spins a mystery as yet without an ending.

 The hummocks have starred in their own geological whodunit — or, perhaps, whatdunit — ever since Capt.
 Charles Wilkes, leader of the U.S. Exploring Expedition that charted the Northwest, happened upon them in the mid-1800s.
 Wilkes thought they might be Native American burial sites, but he found only earth inside.
 Geologists and others have since developed several dozen hypotheses, including glacial freeze-and-thaw cycles, erosion, the interplay between wind and vegetation, an earthquake or two, a tsunami, and perhaps a volcanic eruption.

-One of the most delightful and popular theories credits generations of grubbing pocket gophers with creating the mounds while building underground dens.
+One of the most delightful and popular theories credits generations of grubbing pocket gophers with creating the mounds while building underground dens and recently, the gopher explanation has gained traction among scientists.
 But despite the appeal of this gopher-driven explanation, there is nothing close to a consensus.

 You can be visit at Mima Mounds Natural Area Preserve, Capitol State Fores,t in Thurston County, Washington.
 The phenomenon is a designated National Natural Landmark.